phaserjs/phaser/README.md

 * Body.friction - This now replaces Body.drag and provides for a much smoother friction experience.
 * Body.minBounceVelocity - If a Body has bounce set, this threshold controls if it should rebound or not.
 Use it to stop 'jittering' on bounds/tiles with super-low velocities.
 * QuadTree.populate - you can pass it a Group and it'll automatically insert all of the children ready for inspection.
+* Input.setMoveCallback allows you to set a callback that will be fired each time the activePointer receives a DOM move event.
+* Math.distancePow(x1,y1,x2,y2,power) returns the distance between two coordinates at the given power.
+* Physics.collideArray(obj, array) for when you want to collide an object against a number of sprites that aren't all in the same Group.

 New Examples: